29 cats mauled by pit bulls at Ala. animal shelter

 “We need business owners, private entities, humane societies, animal rights groups, and others to partner with us on this,” she said.

 She and Saliba hope a board will be created to oversee the shelter, now operated by the Dothan Police Department.
 The mayor wants Houston County and others to share in the cost.
-The Foundation is also a major component in plans.

 “This commitment is there and I think we all realize the time is now.
 Whatever we do, it is going to be a nice shelter,” Saliba said.